 It is 10 years since the European Commission urged Member States to roll out smart meters across their territory.

-Although, in 2012, the cost-benefit analysis proved negative, an updated study (carried out by the CWaPE) found that the rollout of smart meters had become essential due to the discontinuation of traditional meter production and due to the urgent need to meet future energy transition challenges.
+Although, in 2012, the cost-benefit analysis proved negative, an updated study (carried out by the CWaPE) found that the rollout of smart meters had become essential due to the discontinuation of traditional meter production and the urgent need to meet future energy transition challenges.

 “In 2012, the network operators concluded that the mass rollout of smart meters was not justified.
 Economically, it did not seem profitable and generated very few savings.
-But, today, the feeling is that these meters must be installed, slowly or more quickly depending on the situation”, explained Pascal Misselyn, coordinator at Brugel, when the smart meter rollout decision was adopted.Lalibre.be.
+But, today, the feeling is that these meters must be installed, slowly or more quickly depending on the situation”, explained Pascal Misselyn, coordinator at Brugel, when the smart meter rollout decision was adopted.Lalibre.be

 So, for its detractors, although the sectoral lobbies will benefit greatly from the planned mass rollout of smart meters, it is the Walloon consumers and taxpayers who may, ultimately, foot the bill.

 So it’s up to consumers to be proactive by taking advantage of a now inevitable change.
 In fact, although smart meters can offer a range of disadvantages, they may also help us achieve energy savings in real terms.
 How?
 Simply by allowing you to optimize your electricity consumption during the network’s off-peak hours.
 With more interconnecting data on energy production and consumption, it is possible to make renewable energy installations more profitable.
 But, in the meantime, there are still some legitimate customer concerns, and the DNOs will have to find solutions to ensure a smooth rollout.